-It works with both the physical body (your muscles and connective tissue) and the nervous system, to discharge tension and release pent-up energy from every-day stress, and even traumatic events.
+It works with both the physical body (your muscles and connective tissue) and the nervous system, to complete the stress response, discharge tension, and release pent-up energy from every-day stress and traumatic events.

 The method consists of a set of exercises that reliably elicit neurogenic tremors: an innate vibration or shaking that is your bodies’ way of completing its stress-response cycle and letting of unprocessed holding in your body.

 Please email me at firstname.lastname@example.org to set up a time.

 Note: During the shutdowns associated with COVID-19, I am currently offering 1-on-1 sessions online.
 When it is again appropriate for QSY to open and for people to gather, both individual and group sessions will become available in person.
 For now, you will need a computer with a webcam and microphone, OR a tablet (ex. iPad), OR a smartphone to participate in an online session.

 Before the day of our meeting:

 - Fill out this intake form.

 - Make sure you have a session pre-loaded to your account.
 Queen Street Yoga uses the MindBody Online app.
 Set yourself up here.

 On the day of our meeting:

 - Gather equipment: a yoga mat and a blanket.
 Carpet floor is fine if you don't have a mat.